Nanjing Presidential Palace

-(1644-1911), it became the office of the General Governor of Liangjiang Area, embracing today’s Jiangsu, Shanghai, Anhui, and Jiangxi.
+From early Ming Dynasty, this palace was home to royal princes.
+Then in the Qing Dynasty (1644-1911), it became the office of the General Governor of Liangjiang Area, embracing today’s Jiangsu, Shanghai, Anhui, and Jiangxi.
 In 1853, Nanjing fell to the Taiping Rebellion and the palace housed the Heavenly King.
 In 1911, Sun Yat-sen took his inauguration oath of office there as the provisional president of the Republic of China.
-After the establishment of the People’s Republic of China, the Presidential Palace continued to host official functions till the late 1990s, when it was transformed into the China Modern History Museum.
+After the establishment of the People’s Republic of China, Nanjing Presidential Palace continued to host official functions till the late 1990s, when it was transformed into the China Modern History Museum.

 The Middle Section

 |Office of the Provisional President|

-The West Section
+The West Section (Xuyuan Garden)

 The East Section

-|How to Get There ||1.
-Take metro line 2 or line 3 and get off at Daxinggong Station.
+1. Take Metro line 2 or Metro line 3 and get off at Daxinggong Station.

-2. Take bus line 29, 44, 65, 95, 201, 202, or 304, and get off at Zongtongfu (the Presidential Palace) Station.
+2. Take bus 9, 29, 44, 65, 95, 304 or G5 to Zongtongfu (Nanjing Presidential Palace).

-3. Take bus line 2, 3, 31, 68, 80, or 313 and get off at Daxinggong North Station.
+3. Take bus 2, 3, 31, 68, 80, or 313 to Daxinggong Bei.